NIGMS/Analysis-of-Biomedical-Data-for-Biomarker-Discovery/AWS/README.md

 + In step 8, you select a Kernel for the notebook.
 Please select R for this module.

-+ When you are finished running code, to prevent unneeded billing stop your notebook as it is illustrated in step 9.
++ When you are finished running code, stop your notebook to prevent unneeded billing as illustrated in step 9.

 ## Running Tutorial Files